 Mold Removal Cost Per Square Foot

 The typical mold removal cost per square foot ranges from $15.00 to $30.00 or higher.
-Because mold seldom fills a whole space, many businesses will charge by the square foot depending on whatever section of your property has mold, such as your bathroom or basement.
+Because mold seldom fills a whole space, many businesses will charge by the square foot depending on whatever section of your property has mold, such as your bathroom.
 Because a smaller and more confined location, such as a crawl space, has less square footage, it will be less expensive to repair than a bigger room.
 The following is a rough estimate of the mold removal cost per square foot:

 - 50-Square Feet – $750 to $1,500